bitprj/BitUniversity/Digital_History/Week2-Introduction-to-Python-_-NumPy/README.md

 # <div align="center">Introduction to Python</div>

 ## Recap
-By this point we have looked into some important steps such as:
+By this point, we have looked into some important steps such as:
 - What is Data?
 And it's relevance in our mordern era.
 - Understanding data science and its scope and role in the world.
 - A general outline of what you will be learning throughout this curriculum.

-If you want an indepth recap you can read it [here](https://github.com/bitprj/DigitalHistory/blob/master/Week1-Introduction/README.md)
+If you want an in-depth recap, you can read it [here](https://github.com/bitprj/DigitalHistory/blob/master/Week1-Introduction/README.md).

 ## Learning Objectives
 For this week, we will learn the basics of Python and creating basic programs.
-By the end of the week you wil be able to do the following:
+By the end of the week, you will be able to do the following:
 - Recognize and be comfortable with Python syntax.
 - Code along with an example and run a Python application.
 - Be familiar with key Python data structures and associated methods.